HAKORADev/VODER/Guide.md

 ## Introduction & Vision

-VODER is a professional-grade voice processing tool that brings together six distinct audio transformation capabilities in a single, unified interface.
-Unlike tools that force you to jump between multiple applications for different voice-related tasks, VODER provides everything from text-to-speech synthesis to music generation under one roof.
+VODER is a professional‑grade voice processing tool that brings together six distinct audio transformation capabilities in a single, unified interface.
+Unlike tools that force you to jump between multiple applications for different voice‑related tasks, VODER provides everything from text‑to‑speech synthesis to music generation under one roof.

 **What VODER Actually Does:**

-At its core, VODER orchestrates state-of-the-art AI models to perform voice-related transformations.
+At its core, VODER orchestrates state‑of‑the‑art AI models to perform voice‑related transformations.
 It can convert speech to text and back to speech with a different voice, generate speech from text using either designed voices or cloned references, transform one voice into another while preserving content, and create music from lyrics with optional voice conversion for the vocalist.
-This isn't about chasing the fastest processing times or highest frame rates — it's about achieving professional-quality results that actually sound good.
+This isn't about chasing the fastest processing times or highest frame rates — it's about achieving professional‑quality results that actually sound good.

 **Why VODER Exists:**

 The voice synthesis market is dominated by expensive commercial platforms that charge per character or per month.
 ElevenLabs, OpenAI, and others offer powerful capabilities, but at costs that add up quickly for creators, developers, and businesses alike.
-More importantly, no existing open-source solution offered all six processing capabilities in a unified interface.
+More importantly, no existing open‑source solution offered all six processing capabilities in a unified interface.
 You could find separate tools for TTS, voice conversion, and music generation, but none that worked together seamlessly.

 VODER was built to fill this gap.
-The goal from day one was to create a local, free, open-source alternative that doesn't compromise on quality.
+The goal from day one was to create a local, free, open‑source alternative that doesn't compromise on quality.
 Is it perfect?
 No software is.
 But it works, it keeps improving, and it provides genuine utility without subscription fees or usage limits.

 **What Makes VODER Different:**